 \section{Introduction}

-Over the past three decades, the problem of learning directed graphical models from i.i.d. observations of a multivariate distribution has received enormous amount of attention since they provide a compact and flexible way to represent the joint distribution of the data, especially when the associated graph is a directed acyclic graph (DAG), which is a directed graph with no directed cycles.
-DAG models are popular in practice with applications in biology, genetics, machine learning and causal inference \citep{sachs2005causal,zhang2013integrated,koller2009probabilistic,spirtes2000causation}.
-There exists an extensive literature on learning the graph structure from i.i.d. observations under DAG models.
+Over the past three decades, the problem of learning directed graphical models from i.i.d. observations of a multivariate distribution has received an enormous amount of attention since they provide a compact and flexible way to represent the joint distribution of the data, especially when the associated graph is a directed acyclic graph (DAG), which is a directed graph with no directed cycles.
+DAG models are popular in practice with applications in biology, genetics, machine learning, and causal inference \citep{sachs2005causal,zhang2013integrated,koller2009probabilistic,spirtes2000causation}.
+There exists extensive literature on learning the graph structure from i.i.d. observations under DAG models.
 For a summary, see the survey papers \cite{drton2017structure,heinze2018causal}.
 Existing approaches generally fall into two categories, constraint-based methods \citep{spirtes2000causation,pearl2009causality} and score-based methods \citep{chickering2002optimal}.
-Constraint-based methods utilize conditional independence test to determine whether there exists an edge between two nodes and then orient the edges in the graph, such that the resulting graph is compatible with the conditional independencies determined in the data.
+Constraint-based methods utilize conditional independence tests to determine whether there exists an edge between two nodes and then orient the edges in the graph, such that the resulting graph is compatible with the conditional independencies determined in the data.
 Score-based methods formulate the structure learning task as optimizing a score function based on the unknown graph and the data.

-A polytree is a connected DAG which contains no cycles even if the directions of all edges are ignored.
-It has been popularly used in practice due to tractability in both structure learning and inference.
+A polytree is a connected DAG that contains no cycles even if the directions of all edges are ignored.
+It is practically useful due to tractability in both structure learning and inference.
 To the best of our knowledge, structure learning of polytree models was originally studied in \cite{rebane1987recovery}, in which the skeleton of the polytree is estimated by applying the Chow-Liu algorithm \citep{chow1968approximating} to pairwise mutual information quantities, a method that has been widely used in the literature of Markov random field to fit undirected tree models.
-Polytree graphical models have received a significant amount of research interests both empirically and theoretically ever since, see, e.g., \cite{huete1993learning, dasgupta1999learning, ouerd2004formal}.
-Skeleton recovery via Chow-Liu algorithm has also been used as an initial step for fitting more general sparse DAGs; see, e.g., \cite{cheng2002learning}.
+Polytree graphical models have received a significant amount of research interest both empirically and theoretically ever since, see, e.g., \cite{dasgupta1999learning, cheng2002learning}.